wd5gnr/x11web/readme.md

 * If you need to log into a web site, this may cause problems with the titles so you may have to accept that you have to log in first
 * Gmail will go to your primary account.
 If you are logged into a secondary account, you can use a URL like mail.google.com/mail/u/>authuser=myaddress@gmail.com
 * Titles need to be specific enough not to match other windows.
 For example, Inbox isn't a good title for gmail unless you only have one account open since they will all say Inbox.
+* When not using the -1 option, you can have problems where the titles from previous windows match instead of the current window.
+Investigating some potential fixes for that.

 Other Notes
 ==